Weekend Program Overview

 The weekend program is designed to meet the rigorous schedule of the working individual.

-The program is full-time, constitutes four semesters with two courses being offered each semester.
+The program is full-time, constitutes six terms with two courses being offered each term (fall, spring, summer).

 The program supports the acquisition, utilization, and application of nutrition principles in clinical situations.

 Coursework is designed to assist the student in gaining proficiency in counseling clients/patients in alternative and complementary nutritional therapies.

 In addition, the program provides an opportunity for medical, chiropractic, and other healthcare providers to expand their practice through knowledge gained from graduate studies in nutrition.